Economy of El Salvador: Remittances

 Remittances from Salvadorans working in the United States sent to family members are a major source of foreign income and offset the substantial trade deficit of around $2.9 billion.
 Remittances have increased steadily in the last decade and reached an all-time high of $2.9 billion in 2005—approximately 17.1% of gross national product (GNP).

-In recent years inflation has fallen to single digit levels, and total exports have grown substantially.
+Remittances have had positive and negative effects on El Salvador.
+In 2005, the number of people living in extreme poverty in El Salvador was 20%, according to a United Nations Development Program report.
+While Salvadoran education levels have gone up, wage expectations have risen faster than productivity.
+This has led to an influx of Hondurans and Nicaraguans who are willing to work for the prevailing wage.
+Also, the local propensity for consumption has increased.
+Money from remittances has increased prices for certain commodities such as real estate.
+With much higher wages, many Salvadorans abroad can afford higher prices for houses in El Salvador and thus push up the prices that all Salvadorans must pay.

 Agriculture

 In 2018, El Salvador produced 7 million tons of sugarcane, being heavily dependent on this product.
 In addition to sugarcane, the country produced 685 thousand tons of maize, 119 thousand tons of coconut, 109 thousand tons of sorghum, 93 thousand tons of beans, 80 thousand tons of coffee, 64 thousand tons of orange, in addition to smaller yields of other agricultural products such as watermelon, yautia, apple, manioc, mango, banana, rice etc.

 The ultimate goal was to develop a rural middle class with a stake in a peaceful and prosperous future for El Salvador.
 At least 525,000 people—more than 12% of El Salvador's population at the time and perhaps 25% of the rural poor—benefited from agrarian reform, and more than 22% of El Salvador's total farmland was transferred to those who previously worked the land but did not own it.
 But when agrarian reform ended in 1990, about 150,000 landless families still had not benefited from the reform actions.

 The 1992 peace accords made provisions for land transfers to all qualified ex-combatants of both the FMLN and ESAF, as well as to landless peasants living in former conflict areas.
 The United States undertook to provide $300 million for a national reconstruction plan.
 This included $60 million for land purchases and $17 million for agricultural credits.
 USAID remains actively involved in providing technical training, access to credit, and other financial services for many of the land beneficiaries.